-After setting up OverOps for the first time and connecting it to the JVMs you’d like to monitor, OverOps will begin analyzing your code.
-This is a one-time process that only happens during the first setup.
+After initial setup and connecting to the JVMs to monitor, OverOps starts analyzing the code.
+This procedure is unique to the initial setup.

-During the analysis, OverOps will display this message:
+During the analysis, OverOps displays the following message:

-Analyzing your code is a complex process involving the OverOps agent on your server and OverOps' cloud.
-During this initial analysis, the OVerOps service may consume more CPU than usual, but it’s designed to have minimal effect on your application’s performance.
-Once this process is done, service will go back to normal, and OverOps will consume no more than 3% of the server’s CPU.
+Analyzing code is a complex process that involves the OverOps Agent on the customers server and the OverOps cloud.
+During the initial analysis, the OverOps service may consume more CPU than usual, but it’s designed to have minimal effect on application performance.
+Once this process is finished, service returns to regular function, and OverOps will consume no more than 3% of the server’s CPU.

-The duration of the analysis process varies, depending on the size of your bytecode, quality of your internet connection, and complexity of your setup, but should take no more than 30 minutes.
+The duration of the analysis process varies, depending on the size of the bytecode, quality of the Internet connection, and complexity of the setup, but takes no longer than 30 minutes.

-During the analysis, any exception thrown in your app will be displayed in the OverOps dashboard, but will have a “processing” message next to it:
+During the analysis, any exception thrown in the application will be displayed in the OverOps Dashboard, as 'Processing':

-Note: Please do not stop OverOps' service or restart your server during the analysis.
-This might cause some of the exception data to be lost.
+Note: Do not stop OverOps or restart the server during the analysis as this may cause exception data to be lost.

-Once the analysis is completed, the errors thrown within your application during this period will be fully processed, and you can click on them to open the exception analysis:
+Once the analysis is completed, the errors thrown during the analysis are fully processed, and you can click on them to open the exception analysis:

 New exceptions are fully processed within 30 seconds or less.